Apple Watch is a new type of wearable device that combines the functionality of a smartphone with the convenience of a wristwatch.

 Features And Functionality

-Is the Apple Watch’s screen big enough to see easily?
+Is the Apple Watch’s screen big enough to see easily (if you want to know about more about apple watch features, read here)?
 What kind of notifications does it support?
 How many apps can you download?

-Are you happy with the design of the Apple Watch?
+Are you happy with the design of the Apple Watch (see also ‘How To Locate Apple Watch‘)?
 Would you like a different style?

 Ultimately, your decision will come down to personal preference.
 Some people love the idea of wearing a smartwatch, while others prefer simpler watches.